pathoam/solana/bench-exchange/README.md

 - Investor
   - Individual investors who hold a number of tokens and wish to trade them on the exchange.
-Investors operate as Solana clients who own a set of exchange accounts containing tokens and/or trade requests.
-Investors make transactions to the exchange in order to request tokens and post or cancel trade requests.
+Investors operate as Solana clients who own a set of exchange accounts containing tokens and/or orders.
+Investors make transactions to the exchange in order to request tokens and instantiate or cancel orders.
 - Matcher
   - An agent who facilitates trading between investors.
 Matchers operate as Solana clients who monitor the pool of available orders looking for matchable